CSCC012023/final-project-s23-perfect-strangers/doc/sprint0/README.md

 ## Installation

 To run this project locally, you should have npm installed locally.
 Instructions on how to do that can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-You should also have access to a MongoDB Atlas cluster.
-Paste the connection string to server/.env then perform the following steps:
+Subsequently, proceed with the following steps:
 1. Clone the repository.
+2. Create a [MongoDB](https://www.mongodb.com/) Atlas cluster and paste the connection string to server/.env.
-2. With the doc/sprint0/setup/server/ folder as your current directory, run the following in a command line:
+3. With the doc/sprint0/setup/server/ folder as your current directory, run the following in a command line:
     ```
     npm install
     npm start